Acquisitions and Collections Development

 Open Educational Resources

-Now let's discuss Open Educational Resources (OER), a significant topic in today's academic libraries.
+Now let's discuss Open Educational Resources (OER), a hot topic in today's academic libraries.
 Textbook prices, England et al. (2017) notes, have skyrocketed in recent decades.
 College students' budget are up to $1,240 per year in books and supplies.
 Public elementary and secondary schools expend nearly 2.5 billion dollars per year on textbooks.
 In response, libraries have notably moved to highlight open educational resources at some level.
 For example, UK Libraries provides resources about Open Educational Resources and provide a LibGuide on OER.

 Sites such as oercommons.org, openstax, LibreTexts, and others function as digital libraries of open access educational resources.
 These initiatives aim to reduce the costs associated with proprietary educational materials by providing high-quality, open access alternatives.
 This book is itself an OER.